Tony Bartels, DVM, MBA

 A ‘new’ income-driven repayment plan?

 Federal student debt proposal would change REPAYE, phase out PAYE Buried in a sea of federal student loan announcements and changes over the last few years was the promise of a new income-driven repayment plan.
-It was first mentioned in August at the same time as a one-time cancellation of up to $20,000 in debt …
+Now we know how parts of that promise will be implemented when the pandemic forbearance benefits end this summer.
+The …

 A ‘new’ income-driven repayment plan?
 Read More »